engineersCode/EngComp3_tourdynamics/README.md

 # Engineering Computations Module 3

+_Engineering Computations_ is an online course made up of a set of stackable learning modules, so that it can be flexible for adoption in different situations.
+It aims to develop computational skills for students in engineering, but it can also be used by students in other science majors.
+The course uses the Python programming language and the Jupyter open-source tools for interactive computing.

 After the two foundation course modules, equipping you with the coding patterns for numerical computing, this module is our launching pad to investigate _change, motion_, and _dynamics_, using computational thinking.

 ## Module 3: Fly at change in systems